 Jun 29, 2017

 Divorce comes with a significant price tag.
 There is no getting away from that fact, and it’s the reason some people decide that it’s better to stay married.

 Then there’s the settlement itself which usually sets at least one half of the couple back.
-Splitting the family assets and making provision for the future of a spouse and any dependants can be a bitter pill to swallow for the person who has most to give – and to lose – from the separation.
+Splitting the family assets and making provision for the future of a spouse and any dependents can be a bitter pill for the person who has the most to give – and to lose – from the separation.
 And of course that is on top of the cost of living apart while still supporting the family home and children.